HOW-TO Build Custom CV Axles for Automatic OD Transmission Swaps

 Passenger's Side:

-4T60-E and 4T65-E (non-HD) Electronic Automatic Overdrive Transmissions
+4T60-E and 1997-up 4T65-E (non-HD) Electronic Automatic Overdrive Transmissions

 Driver's Side: